Building a Prompt Engineering IDE (VS Code for AI)

 Which tasks can be automated with LLMs?

-For the context of this post we need to distinguish on a high level between the following two types of tasks: 1) one-time tasks and 2) repetitive tasks.
+We need to distinguish on a high level between the following two types of tasks: 1) one-time tasks and 2) repetitive tasks.

 1. One-time tasks